 NASA / JPL-Caltech / Justin Cowart

-Neptune from Voyager 2
+Neptune in natural color from Voyager 2

 This Voyager 2 Narrow Angle Camera image of Neptune was taken on August 20, 1989 as the spacecraft approached the planet for a flyby on August 25.
 The Great Dark Spot, flanked by cirrus clouds, is at center.
 A smaller dark storm, Dark Spot Jr., is rotating into view at bottom left.
 Additionally, a patch of white cirrus clouds to its north, named "Scooter" for its rapid motion relative to other features, is visible.
 This image was constructed using orange, green and synthetic violet (50/50 blend of green filter and UV filter images) taken between 626 and 643 UT.